-In the first year of Tirumala's rule, Raja Wodeyar paid his first visit to Tirumala, and when asked for the tribute, he replied that it could not be paid owing to the alleged destruction of crops caused by wild cattle.
-He then got permission from Tirumala to erect in Mysore a fort-wall, to enable him to raise the crops and pay up punctually the annual tribute.
-No sooner was the permission accorded than the fort wall was raised and the tax collectors of Srirangapatna were expelled from Mysore.
+In the first year of Tirumala's rule, Raja Wodeyar paid his first visit to Tirumala, and when asked for the tribute, he replied that it could not be paid due to the alleged destruction of crops caused by wild cattle.
+He then got permission from Tirumala to erect a fort-wall in Mysore, allowing him to raise the crops and pay the annual tribute punctually.
+No sooner was the permission granted than the fort wall was raised and the tax collectors of Srirangapatna were expelled from Mysore.

-Between 1592-95, Tirumala was engaged in the war against Virappa Nayaka of Madura.
-Tirumala's absence from Srirangapatna seemed a favourable opportunity for Raja Wodeyar to advance further.
-He took many of the neighbouring districts.
-The growing power of Raja Wodeyar was a threat for Tirumala.
-In 1596, shortly after his return from Madura, Tirumala made a plot to capture him while Raja Wodeyar was engaged in performing his devotions at the temple of Ranganatha.
-The plot was however disclosed to the Raja by a faithful adherent of his whereupon he effected his escape to Mysore.
-Tirumala then decided to lay siege to Mysore.
-He besieged the town of Kesare, which was under the kingdom of Mysore, but was defeated by the Mysore forces.
+Between 1592 and 1595, Tirumala was engaged in a war against Virappa Nayaka of Madura.
+Taking advantage of Tirumala's absence from Srirangapatna, Raja Wodeyar seized many of the neighbouring districts, posing a threat to Tirumala's power.
+In 1596, shortly after his return from Madura, Tirumala plotted to capture Raja Wodeyar while he was performing his devotions at the temple of Ranganatha.
+However, the plot was revealed to the Raja by a faithful adherent, allowing him to escape to Mysore.
+In response, Tirumala laid siege to the town of Kesare, which was under the kingdom of Mysore, but was defeated by the Mysore forces.
 Among the spoils there was an elephant, which Raja Wodeyar sent back to Tirumala.

 In 1609, Tirumala was attacked and captured by the local chief Lakshmappa Nayaka at Holenarasipura.
 He had to seek Raja Wodeyar's help, who marched to Holenarasipura and put Lakshmappa Nayaka to flight.
-By this achievement, Raja Wodeyar rose high in the favour of Venkata.
-Tirumala in fact went down in the estimation of Venkata by the most humiliating circumstance that he had to be rescued by the very person (ie, Raja Wodeyar) against whom he had to seek Venkata's help.
-Venkata sent him an order, promising him assurance of protection and probably admonishing him also to retire from his charge of the viceroyalty.
+This victory earned Raja Wodeyar great favour with Venkata.
+Unfortunately, Tirumala's reputation was tarnished by the humiliating circumstance that he had to be rescued by the very person he had sought Venkatas help against.
+Venkata sent him an order, promising assurance of protection and likely admonishing him to retire from his viceroyalty.

 The Aravidu Dynasty of Vijayanagar by Father Henry Heras